WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 * Plug a 1 Gigabit SFP+ Transciever into Ethernet Port 0 on the USRP X300/x310 device.
 * Use the Ethernet cable to connect the SFP+ transciever on the device to the host computer.
 For maximum throughput, Ettus Research recommends that you connect each device to its own dedicated Gigabit Ethernet interface on the host computer.
 * Connect the AC/DC power supply to the device and plug the supply into a wall outlet.
-* The OS with automatically recognize the device.
+* The OS will automatically recognize the device.

 ^^^^^^^^^^^^^^^^^^^^
 Ten Gigabit Ethernet